mikeyPower/final-year-project/README.md

 2. Requirements doc (prerequisites for running programmes)

-3. Need to also make sure data is not being duplicated

 ## Setting up Cron Job
 Ensure environment path is included in order for cron environment to be same as user environment to successfully run zmap